fernandoteruo/echo-essentia/README.md

 You can learn more about our solution [here - add link to pitch](), [here - add link to pdf]() and [here - add link to landing]()

-You can see the prototype of our solution [here - add link to demo]().
+You can see the prototype of our solution [here](https://www.youtube.com/watch?v=zvOasAS7lTA&ab_channel=LawsonDaikiHamasaki).

 ## Technology